 Passafire – Submersible

 I only recently discovered Passafire and for the last several months, they’ve figured heavily into my playlist rotation.
-Formed in 2003, they are a reggae band made up from students that were attending the Savanah College of Art and Design … that’s right, it’s a reggae band from Georgia … that makes total sense.
+Formed in 2003, they are a reggae band made up of students that were attending the Savannah College of Art and Design … that’s right, it’s a reggae band from Georgia … that makes total sense.
+Everything about this group musically aligns with what I love – you can break down all the different instrument lines and find all sorts of clever things happening.

 Agnes Obel – Familiar